Ringed salamander: Description

 The Ringed Salamander has a slender body shape with a small head and a long tail.
 This species has 15 costal (along the ribs) grooves and a depressed round snout.
 There are two arrays of vomerine teeth—teeth along a thin bone that form the inferior and posterior part of the nasal septum and divide the nostrils.
 Each series contains 7 - 11 teeth.
 Each of their hind feet has five toes.
 The dorsal color of adults can range from dark gray to blackish brown decorated with white to yellowish bands and light-colored dots.
 Ventral sides are generally grayish-yellow.
 Newly metamorphosed juveniles have black backs and white bellies.
 A row of light spots extended from their forelimbs to the tails.
 Soon after metamorphosis yellow bands started to appear, and complete adult colorations form within two months after metamorphosis.

 Habitat and distribution

 Habitat

 Ringed salamander is strictly terrestrial and has been found in hardwood and mixed hardwood-pine forests.
 During non-breeding seasons, adults hide under leaves, rotting logs, or abandoned holes on the ground in damp forest areas.
 Larvae and juveniles exist in small, fishless semi-permanent ponds.
 Most ringed salamanders are found in the vicinity of Hot Springs, Arkansas, and the Missouri portion of the Ozark Plateau.
-Small populations have also been found in western Illinois and eastern Oklahoma.
+Small populations have also been found in eastern Oklahoma.